agukrapo/django-singleton/README.md

-This version is merely a fixx to create compartibility with nu versions of Django (starting with Django==1.11.11)
+This version is merely a fixx to create compatibility with nu versions of Django (starting with Django==1.11.11)
 ---

 # django-singleton